Start saving money fast with a No Spend Challenge in November!

 Make sure to keep a notebook full of the items and purchases that you were tempted by during the month so that you can come back to them later and see if you still want them.

-It’s often a good practice to wait a few weeks before spending money on something that you think that you want to verify that it’s not an impulse purchase.
+It’s often a good practice to wait a few weeks before spending money on something that you think you want to verify that it’s not an impulse purchase.

 If you write it down during the month of November and then come back to it later and still want it, you can use that as a guide to show that you took your time to come to that conclusion.